JNR 211 series

 Current Operations & Future Prospects

-JR East allocates the series to Nagano and Takasaki Depots.
+At present, only JR East is using the 211 series.
+It allocates the series to Nagano and Takasaki depots.
 They are shortened to three, four or six-carriage units.
 Those in Nagano are used for stopping services on Chuo Main Line (Tachikawa - Nakatsugawa) as well as Oito, Shin-etsu Main and Shinonoi Lines.
 Furthermore, they are used for through-services towards Iida Line of JR Central and Fujikyu Railway.

 Those in Takasaki are used for Jōetsu Line as well as Agatsuma, Ryōmō and Shin-etsu Lines.
 JR East planned to replace them with refurbished-E233 series from the mid-2020s, but a trade union revealed that it has been changed, and those in Takasaki would remain operational for a while.